To weather emergencies, saving money is the first step and for that to happen a financial goal becomes inevitable. Read on to know more

 Cash crunch management depends on various factors so knowing first what resources you have to play around and the expenses that are stopping you from savings is a good step to start off.
 It might look unpleasant but review your entire financial picture, including:

-- How much is remaining in savings
+- How much is remaining in savings?

 - What is the frequency of your income, if any?

-- Your current expenses and budget
+- What is your current expenses and budget?

-Right now everybody is in a financial emergency and the problems are pretty much the same.
+Right now everyone is in a financial emergency and the problems are pretty much the same.
 A clear understanding of your financial picture allows you to identify feasible options such as opting for an emergency fund (no credit card please!) that can help you adapt and survive in the current circumstances.